Skip to content ↓

 On a PC/laptop

-> You will then come to a sign in page - use your school email address
+> From the sign in page - enter your school email address

 > You will then be prompted for a password - enter your normal school login password